Netnod: History

-The TU-Foundation established the operational company Netnod to run the IX.
-In the beginning Netnod had no staff of its own and all operations were outsourced to the Swedish military.
-In 2001, Netnod created fully owned a subsidiary called Autonomica.
-Autonomica was to run the operations for Netnod (whom then as well as now, do not have any staff of its own) as well as run the i.root-servers.net on behalf of NORDUnet and conduct Internet-related research.
-In the beginning the staff mainly focused on DNS and management and the operations continued to be outsourced to the military.
-However, finally in 2002 Autonomica's staff grew considerably and the contract with the military was ended.
-Operations is today done entirely by Netnod staff.
+The TU Foundation established the operational company Netnod to run the IXes.
+Initially Netnod had no staff of its own and all operations were outsourced to the Swedish Armed Forces.
+In 2001 Netnod created a wholly owned subsidiary called Autonomica, which was to handle the operations for Netnod.
+This included running the i.root-servers.net on behalf of NORDUnet and conducting Internet-related research.
+For a start, staff mainly focused on DNS as well as management, and operations continued to be outsourced to the Armed Forces.
+However, in 2002, Autonomica's staff grew considerably and outsourcing was ended.
+Since the integration of Autonomica into Netnod in 2010, operations are handled entirely by Netnod staff.

 Internet exchange points

 The Netnod IX has among the highest amount of traffic per peer in Europe and is fully enabled for IPv6 traffic.
-Netnod operates six Internet exchange points (IXPs) in five different cities where Internet operators can connect and exchange traffic—in other words, peer with one another.
+Netnod operates six IXes in five different cities where ISPs can connect and exchange traffic (peer) with one another.
 They are located in Stockholm, Gothenburg, Luleå, Malmö, as well as Copenhagen in Denmark.
-It also distributes the official Swedish time through the two time protocols Network Time Protocol (NTP) and Network Time Security (NTS, roughly NTP with security).
+It also distributes the official Swedish time through NTP, optionally with the security extension Network Time Security (NTS).

-At the Netnod IXPs, Netnod provides a variety of value-adding services such as the RIPE Internet Routing Registry (IRR), Bredbandskollen (a consumer broadband speed test), slave services for several DNS TLDs, the DNS root server i.root-servers.net.
+At the Netnod IXes, Netnod provides a variety of value-adding services such as the RIPE Internet Routing Registry (IRR), Bredbandskollen (a consumer broadband speed test), slave services for several DNS TLDs, the DNS root server i.root-servers.net.
 These services are provided as part of Netnod's AS number AS8674.
 Netnod also manages a variety of DNS services.
 Netnod provides anycast and unicast slave service to TLDs worldwide through its DNSNODE product.
 Some of the services above were previously offered through Autonomica, a fully owned subsidiary of Netnod; in 2010, however Autonomica merged with Netnod.

 From the beginning, as was cited in the Internetutredningen report, the IX operated by Netnod was considered as critical national infrastructure.
 Netnod therefore in 1997 agreed with the Swedish telecommunications regulator to locate the IX equipment in government operated secure telecommunications bunkers.
 In addition, it was agreed that operations should not be dependent on Stockholm alone.
 Netnod therefore established IXes in Stockholm, Gothenburg, Malmö, and Sundsvall.
-All of these locations were in the government bunkers, as opposed to co-location facilities as the case in most other countries.
+All of these locations were in government bunkers, as opposed to co-location facilities as is the case in most other countries.
 The exchanges are independent and not linked, so operators connected in one city will only see other operators connected in the same city.
 However, most of the larger Swedish providers are connected at all four cities.
 Netnod since 2004 also operates an IX in Luleå.

 Autonomica

-Autonomica AB was a fully owned subsidiary of Netnod that operated several critical infrastructure pieces on the Internet.
+Autonomica AB was a wholly owned subsidiary of Netnod that operated several critical infrastructure pieces on the Internet.
 Autonomica is currently (in 2022), in a legal sense, a brand of Netnod AB since the merger of the two previously separate organisations.